-How to Write a Journal: 6 Tips - The Write Practice
+How to Write a Journal: 6 Tips

 PRACTICE

 Write for fifteen minutes about some aspect of your day as though you were writing in a journal.
-Your journal entry might be a drawing, a poem, or a list of words or cities you drove through.
+Your journal entry might be a drawing, a poem, a list of words, or a list of cities you drove through.

-Please share your writing and comment on someone else’s practice today.
+Please share your writing in the practice box below and leave feedback on someone else’s practice today.
 We learn by writing and by reading.